uzgoren/girdap/README.md

 <li>Write an output to screen/file</ol>
 <li>Exit</ol>

+For those who are familiar, this is quite similar to scripting in Matlab.

-####_What is grid adaptation and why is it in girdap?_
+####_What is grid adaptation?_
 Grid adaptation is used in problem with multiple length scales; so that computational time is used wisely.
 Regions with less interaction handled with coarse resolution; and regions influence the field are handled with fine resolution.
 So automated grid handling is the key for accuracy and speed.

 ####_How is grid adaptation handled?_
-It is based on splitting and merging two cells at a time.
+It relies on splitting a cell into two and merging two neighboring cells.
 This leads to anisotropic grid refinement.
 Grid refinement is based on error estimation (before it is available).
 It is widely reported that indicators based on gradients do not produce quality mesh; and hence we use other indicators for refinement and coarsening.

 At the moment, grid focuses on quad cells.
 While underlying structure for hexa, tri and tetra cells are available, automated adaptive grid refinement and coarsening is available for quad cells.
 These overall form the envelope of girdap’s skeleton.